codecraftsuk/web-dev-bootcamp/docs/week_03_javascript/README.md

 # 1. Introduction to JavaScript

-JavaScript is a programming language that is used primarily for creating dynamic, interactive web pages.
-It is a client-side language, meaning that it runs in the user's web browser rather than on a web server.

-* Some basic concepts to cover in your notes on JavaScript include:
+JavaScript is a programming language that is primarily used for creating dynamic, interactive web pages.
+Some key concepts and features of JavaScript include:

-* Variables: Variables are used to store data in JavaScript.
-They can be declared using the var, let, or const keywords.
-The value of a variable can be changed later in the program by assigning a new value to it.

-* Data types: JavaScript supports several different data types, including strings, numbers, booleans, objects, and arrays.
-Strings are used to represent text, numbers are used for numeric values, booleans are used for true/false values, objects are used to store key-value pairs, and arrays are used to store collections of values.
+* Data types and variables: JavaScript supports several different data types, including strings, numbers, booleans, objects, and arrays.
+Variables are used to store data in JavaScript, and can be declared using the var, let, or const keywords.

+* Operators and expressions: JavaScript supports a wide variety of operators, including arithmetic operators (+, -, *, /), comparison operators (>, <, >=, <=, ==, !=), and logical operators (&&, ||, !).

+* Control flow statements: Control flow statements are used to control the order in which code is executed in a JavaScript program.
+Some examples of control flow statements include if/else statements, switch/case statements, and loops (for, while, do/while).

 * Functions: Functions are reusable blocks of code that can be called from other parts of a program.
 They can take arguments as input, and can return values as output.
-Functions can be defined using the function keyword, and can be called using parentheses (e.g. myFunction()).

-* Control flow statements: Control flow statements are used to control the order in which code is executed in a JavaScript program.
-Some examples of control flow statements include if/else statements, switch/case statements, and loops (for, while, do/while).

-* Operators: JavaScript supports a wide variety of operators, including arithmetic operators (+, -, *, /), comparison operators (>, <, >=, <=, ==, !=), and logical operators (&&, ||, !).

-* Comments: Comments are used to add notes to a JavaScript program that are ignored by the browser.
-They can be single-line comments (using //) or multi-line comments (using /* */).
+* Arrays and objects: Arrays are used to store collections of values, while objects are used to store key-value pairs.

+* Scope and closures: JavaScript uses a concept called "scope" to determine where variables and functions can be accessed in a program.
+Closures are a related concept that allows functions to "remember" variables and values from their original scope, even if they are called from a different scope.

+* ES6 features: ES6 (or ECMAScript 2015) is a major update to the JavaScript language that introduced several new features, including let/const keywords for declaring variables with block scope, arrow functions for more concise function syntax, and template literals for more flexible string formatting.

+* Asynchronous JavaScript: JavaScript is often used to make asynchronous requests to web servers or other external resources.
+Callbacks, promises, and async/await are all techniques for handling asynchronous code and ensuring that functions are called in the correct order.

+* DOM manipulation: JavaScript can be used to select elements from the Document Object Model (DOM), modify their attributes or contents, and respond to user interactions with event listeners.

+* jQuery: jQuery is a popular JavaScript library that provides a simplified syntax for working with the DOM, handling events, and making HTTP requests.

+* HTTP requests and APIs: JavaScript can be used to make requests to web APIs and retrieve data in JSON format.
+This data can then be used to update a web page or perform other actions.

+* Error handling and debugging: JavaScript programs can encounter errors or unexpected behavior at runtime.
+Understanding how to debug JavaScript code and handle errors is an important part of writing robust and reliable programs.

+* JavaScript frameworks/libraries: There are many popular JavaScript frameworks and libraries, including React, Angular, and Vue, that provide pre-built components and tools for building complex web applications.

+Overall, JavaScript is a powerful and versatile language that is essential for web development.
+Its wide range of features and capabilities make it an ideal choice for creating dynamic, interactive web pages and applications.

+---

 JavaScript can be included in an HTML document using the `<script>` tag.
 The `<script>` tag can be included in the head or body of an HTML document, and can be used to link to an external JavaScript file or to include JavaScript code directly in the HTML document.